IIT Bhubaneswar

-History
+History and Establishment

-Earlier controversy
+Demand and Political Movement for IIT in Odisha

 Establishing an IIT in Odisha was a long-standing demand for several decades.
 As the state ranked at the bottom in terms of centrally funded academic and research institutions, there were strong allegations of Congress led central government neglect.
 There were several incidents of protest, both locally in Odisha, the National Students Union of India (NSUI), and eminent nonresident Indian academics.
 An organization called Agamee Odisha was formed, that spearheaded mass agitation throughout the state.
 There also have been stray incidents of violence related to the issue of Odisha's neglect.
 Politicians including the Chief Minister of Odisha, Naveen Patnaik, cast this festering issue as a sign of severe neglect of the state by the UPA government in New Delhi.
 In May 2007, this became a major issue in the Indian parliament.
 The opposition NDA staged a walk-out in the Indian parliament, accusing the ruling UPA of neglecting the state's economic development.
 Sections of the media reported that the Congress party led UPA government had been embarrassed by this issue.
 Eventually, the HRD minister Mr. Arjun Singh relented, leading to the inception of IIT Bhubaneswar.

-Establishment
+Announcement and Approval

 The birth of the Indian Institute of Technology Bhubaneswar, came on the 60th anniversary of the country's Independence on 15 August 2007 when Manmohan Singh, Prime Minister of India at that time, made the announcement about the expansion of IIT system in the country.
 Further, the National Development Council of the Planning Commission, in its 54th meeting held on 19 December 2007, approved the proposal as part of the approval process of the 11th Five Year Plan (2007–12).

+Mentorship and Initial Administration

 The actual birth of the institute was announced by the Minister of Human Resource Development Shri.
 Arjun Singh in a press conference on 28 March 2008.
 The Ministry of Human Resource Development, Department of Higher Education, Government of India, vide its Order dated 9 May 2008 decided that IIT Kharagpur would mentor the setting up of this new IIT for 2–3 years.
 It was further decided that the Director of the mentor IIT i.e. IIT Kharagpur, would be the mentor Director of the new IIT pending selection of regular Director and the chairman, Board of Governors (BOG) of IIT Kharagpur would also be the Chairman of the BOG of this new mentored IIT Bhubaneswar.